YuriFra/Ajax-Pok-dex/README.md

 * **[JSON](https://www.w3schools.com/js/js_json_intro.asp)** (JavaScript Object Notation) format;
 * DOM manipulation: changing the DOM based on results of AJAX-requests.

-### Exercise
+### Challenge

 Make a [Pokédex](https://www.google.com/search?q=pokedex&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiRtNT3-vDfAhWDy6QKHd1cBD4Q_AUIDigB&biw=1300&bih=968#imgrc=_) using [this API](https://pokeapi.co/).

-Basic functionality that is expected (read: core features):
+Basic functionality:
 * You can search a pokémon by name and by ID
-* Of said pokémon you need to show:
+* Of this pokémon you need to show:
     * The ID-number
     * An image (sprite)
     * _At least_ 4 "moves"